NolanEmery/Week-14-Kentucky-Fried-Rebrand/README.md

 No changes necessary.

 Expand It:

+How did you rework the site into a scrollytelling journey through KFC's history?
 Introduce a story with five eras: 1952: The Roadside Kitchen, 1960s-70s: The Franchise Boom, 1990s-2000s: The Bucket Culture, The Slump, and Today: New KFC.
 Make the story scrollable.
 Include blocks of text and images on the side for each era.
 Each era has a photo in the background.
 Put a button on the bottom right of each era to skip each era.